nosana-ci/learn.nosana.com/docs/about/key-concepts.md

 ## Hosts

-<p><Glossary term="Host">Hosts</Glossary> are the individual computers that actually run jobs.
-Each host belongs to a specific GPU Market that matches the hardware they offer.</p>
+<p><Glossary term="Host">Hosts</Glossary> are the individual GPU machines that actually run your jobs.
+Each host belongs to a specific GPU Market, and are matched onto suitable hosts in the selected market based on their resource requirements.</p>

-## Nosana APIs
+## Access Methods: API and SDK

-You can interact with Nosana APIs directly using HTTP calls to the supplied REST endpoints, or via the **TypeScript <Glossary term="SDK">SDK</Glossary>** libraries.
+You can interact with Nosana via:

+- **HTTP API** – Direct REST calls.
+- **TypeScript <Glossary term="SDK">SDK</Glossary>** – Higher-level client library.